 The VA provides financial assistance to families to cover some or all of the funeral and burial costs for a deceased veteran.
 Rather than provide monetary benefits upfront to families, the VA will reimburse families who have already paid for a veteran's funeral costs.

-Those receiving benefits must also not have been reimbursed by another agency or program, like federal VA benefits, for the veteran's funeral.
+Those receiving benefits must also not have been reimbursed by another agency or program for the veteran's funeral.

 A veteran's family may be eligible for this program if the veteran was discharged honorably and meets at least one of the following requirements: